mhef/home/content/projects/_index.md

 {{< /details >}}

 {{< details "**Go library for PDF signing, conforming with ICPBR**" >}}
 In an effort to implement the RX digital signing into Zaex Clinic, I rewrited the [https://github.com/digitorus/pdfsign](pdfsign) package to align it to the Go idiom, to improve the documentation and to make it conform with the ICP-Brasil policies.
-Also, after my rewrite the package was able to integrate the signing process with the PSC's signing flow (a PSC is a trusted identity provider from ICPBR allowed to store private keys and sign documents on behalf of their customers).
+Also, after my rewrite the package was able to integrate the signing process with the PSC's signing flow (a PSC is a trusted identity provider from ICPBR allowed to store private keys and sign hashes on behalf of their customers).
 {{< /details >}}

 <br><br>